mrismanaziz/Reforestation/README.md

-## What do you call an elephant that doesn’t matter?
-An irrelephant.
+## What has three letters and starts with gas?
+A Car.